Keep Your Horse Breathing Well

 Maintain Ring Footing

 Your riding ring footing will also impact your horse’s respiratory health.
 Footing that gets too dry and too dusty can irritate your horse’s breathing, especially when you’re riding in an indoor arena.
 Create a schedule to regularly water and drag your footing to help minimize dust.
-Products like magnesium chloride can also reduce the dust in your riding ring, plus it can help to keep the footing from freezing for safer winter rides.
+Products like magnesium chloride can also reduce dust in your riding ring and help keep the footing from freezing for safer winter rides.

 Upgrade Your Horse Barn Now

-Now is the perfect time to upgrade your horse barn to better support your horse’s health this winter.
+Now is the perfect time to upgrade your horse barn to support your horse’s health better this winter.
 Investing in European stalls, grilled stall grates, or Dutch doors can all improve ventilation for your horse.
 At American Stalls, we’re happy to help you plan out your upgrades and craft custom stall fronts and components for your barn.
-Contact us today at (855) 957-8255 or email us at sales@americanstalls.com to schedule a sales and design consultation or to ask any questions.
+Contact us today at (855) 957-8255 or email sales@americanstalls.com to schedule a sales and design consultation or ask any questions.